RobertCraigie/prisma-client-py/docs/reference/operations.md

 ```

 !!! warning
-    the `skip_duplicates` argument is not supported for SQLite
+    the `skip_duplicates` argument is not supported when using MongoDB, SQLServer, or SQLite

 ```py
 users = await db.user.create_many(